AutomatedArchitecture/sirenofshame-uwp/readme.md

 * Open up port 8080 for your web server

 #### Steps
 1. Set SirenOfShame.Uwp.Web as startup project and Start Without Debugging.
+Note: if you navigate to the web server on from you dev machine the site will come up, but it will not be able to communicate with the back-end over web sockets (which happens to be on port 8001)
 2. Set SirenOfShame.Uwp.TestServer up as startup project and Start Without Debugging
 3. Hit http://[mycomputer]:8080/ from another machine
 4. Add a 'Mock' CI Server via the menu on the web page